Synergistic/nutrition-buddy/README.md

 equation with some added factors such as max temperature in the passed 24 hours (Tmax) and ventilation rate (Ve).

-Nutrition Buddy is slated to be released on the Android Play Store in early September.
-Keep an eye out for it!
+Nutrition Buddy is available on the play store: https://play.google.com/store/apps/details?id=org.synergistik.nutritionbuddy&hl=en